software-mansion/react-native-gesture-handler/docs/component-buttons.md

 ## Design patterns
 Components listed here were not designed to behave and look in the same way on both platforms but rather to be used for handling similar behaviour on iOS and Android taking into consideration their's design concepts.

-If you wish to get specific information about platforms design patters, visit [official Apple docs](https://developer.apple.com/design/human-interface-guidelines/ios/controls) and [Material.io guideline](https://material.io/design/components/buttons.html#text-button), which widely describe how to implement coherent design.
+If you wish to get specific information about platforms design patterns, visit [official Apple docs](https://developer.apple.com/design/human-interface-guidelines/ios/controls) and [Material.io guideline](https://material.io/design/components/buttons.html#text-button), which widely describe how to implement coherent design.

 This library allows to use native components with native feedback in adequate situations.